unioslo/mobile-nettskjema/README.md

 ### Install the MobileNettskjemaIOS support library
 * Add the following to the `Cartfile` of your project: `git "ssh://git@bitbucket.usit.uio.no:7999/mob/mobile-nettskjema-ios.git"`
-* Run Carthage and add the installed frameworks to your project as described in the [Carthage documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos)
+* Run Carthage (`carthage update --platform ios`) and add the installed frameworks to your project as described in the [Carthage documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) (step 3 and onwards)

-### Install the React Native module
-* `open node_modules/mobile-nettskjema/ios/MobileNettskjema/`.
-This opens a Finder window.
-* Drag `MobileNettskjema.xcodeproj` to the Libraries group in the Xcode project.
-* Add `libReactNativeNettskjema.a` to *Linked Frameworks and Libraries* in the Xcode build target settings for your project.
+### Embed standard swift libraries
+* In Xcode, go to `Build settings` and search for `Always Embed Swift Standard Libraries` and make sure this is set to `Yes`

 ### Allow connections to Nettskjema
 * Add the following inside the `dict` tag of `NSExceptionDomains` in your project's Info.plist file: